cawasser/shadow-playground/README.md

 For Windows, follow the instructions at [https://www.npmjs.com/get-npm](https://www.npmjs.com/get-npm).

 > This will direct you to install nodejs via [https://nodejs.org/en/](https://nodejs.org/en/).
-You might just want togo there first
+You might just want to go there first
 > and then go back to the npmjs page